 Her work so far consists of a colourful spectrum of furnitures, everyday objects, shoes, graphics and interior design projects.
 Since graduation she's been working as a freelance designer.
 She's worked in many different team and project structures, workshops, both locally and internationally - for example at the Hiroshi Tsunoda Design Studio in Barcelona; at Artwo Studio in Rome; or with Sausagefence Design Consultancy and Kitchen Budapest in Budapest.
 In 2015 she co-founded the Fabrika furniture studio in Budapest.

 Despite her young age, her work has been extensively recognised and awarded, both locally and internationally.
 Her thesis project 'BICO' - an urban bike sharing system - won the prestigious Graduation Prize of the Hungarian Chamber of Engineering, and won various awards with the Wally bedside table, including a spot in the Conran Shop's 'Must See Trail' at the 100% Design Show in London.
-Lately she won with the Nomad project the Laszlo Moholy-Nagy Grant, and this project was recognised as a BigSee Wood Design Awards Winner.
+She won with the Nomad project the Laszlo Moholy-Nagy Grant, and in the last years her projects was recognised as a BigSee Wood Design Awards Winner.
 Her objects have appeared in local and international exhibitions, such as the S/ALON or madeinhungary in Budapest, 100% Design and Tent London in the UK, and the Holon Design Museum in Israel, at the DOK#1 DesignSpot exhibition in Denmark, in DHUB Barcelona, and at the Design Korea Fair in South Korea.